rxhulkrishna/rxhulkrishna/README.md

 - 👋 Hi, I’m rahulkrishna
 - 👀 I’m interested in learning more about pure css
-- 🌱 I’m currently learning Javascript & React
+- 🌱 I’m currently learning MERN Stack

 <!---
 rxhulkrishna/rxhulkrishna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.